Anulom Vilom – Alternate Nostril Breathing ‘Nadi Shodhan Pranayama’

-The best thing about the alternate nostril breathing technique is that it requires no special equipment, no minimum level of physical fitness and the result is almost always instantaneous.
+The best thing about this alternate nostril breathing technique is that it requires no special equipment, no minimum level of physical fitness and the result is almost always instantaneous.
 Our examinations were scheduled a few days after the pranayama teacher had visited us and none of us were really interested to spend time doing “yoga”.

-What is anulom vilom Breathing?
+What is anulom vilom pranayam?

 The Hatha Yoga Pradipika is one of the most ancient texts on yoga.
 The book describes “alternate nostril breathing” as “Nadi shodhana” or “nadi purification” pranayama.
 It is the first of the pranayama or breathing exercises mentioned in the book.
 This exercise is supposed to balance the body’s energies by opening the energy channels in the body (or the “nadis”) – The Ida, Pingla, Sushumna and other 72000 subtle nadis, stated to be within our physical energy space.